Logrui/n8n-nodes-twenty-dynamic/PLAN_V2.md

 #### **Stage 4: Intelligent Schema and Field Handling**
 - [x] **Enhance Field Returns:** Modified `Get`, `List/Search`, and `Create/Update` operations to dynamically query for and return *all* available fields for a resource.
-- [x] **Implement User-Driven Caching:** Added a `Refresh Schema` operation to the node.
-This allows users to manually update a schema cache stored in the credential data, improving performance by reducing redundant API calls.
+- [x] **Implement Automatic Caching with TTL:** Implemented a hybrid caching strategy with 10-minute TTL.
+Schema is automatically fetched when cache is stale, balancing performance with data freshness.
+The previous manual "Refresh Schema" operation was removed as it was architecturally ineffective due to n8n's credential loading behavior.
 - [ ] **(Optional) Schema Versioning:** Implement a system to detect breaking changes in the schema between refreshes and warn the user.

 #### **Stage 5: Advanced UI/UX (Hyper-Dynamic Interface)**